 By Carpe Diem Education Alumni Breezy Zins

-It wasn’t until I was home, back in a culture so, so different from the cultures that surrounded me in Africa, that I was able to realize just how powerful my Carpe Diem semester had been.
+It wasn’t until I was home, back in a culture so, so different from the cultures that surrounded me in Africa, that I was able to realize just how powerful my Carpe Diem gap year had been.

 These lessons were the culmination of three months of cultural immersion; there was not any single incident that led me to them, and they happened so subtly I didn’t even notice learning them until my semester was over.
 Still, it is impossible to deny that I did learn them.